 Another watershed moment came in 2003, when Pippa Funnell became the first rider to win the Rolex Grand Slam of Eventing, a feat not repeated until 2016 when Germany’s Michael Jung clinched his title at Badminton.
 The publicity around Pippa Funnel’s hat trick at Kentucky, Badminton and Burghley proved a turning point for the sport, drawing huge international media interest.

 Burghley has long been graced with Royal visitors and competitors.
 In 2011 HRH The Princess Royal presented the prizes, but in 1971 as the young Princess Anne, she also rode here and took the European Champion title.
 Captain Mark Phillips also has a longstanding association with the event, winning Burghley in 1973 and subsequently becoming its Course Designer.
 Their daughter Zara Phillips is the only child of two former winners to compete at the Event.
-2017 will see HRH The Countess of Wessex visit Burghley on the Sunday of the Event to present the winner with the Land Rover Perpetual Challenge Trophy.
+In 2017 HRH The Countess of Wessex visited Burghley on the Sunday of the Event to present the winner with the Land Rover Perpetual Challenge Trophy.